Debian/Ubuntu

 Overhead

 • When not tracing: zero overhead.
-Probes compile to a single NOP instruction.
+Each probe compiles to a single NOP instruction.

 • When actively tracing: approximately 2–5 microseconds per probe hit, depending on the tracing tool and the complexity of the attached script.

-• Both probes fire once per flow (not per packet), so even under active tracing the overhead is negligible for typical traffic volumes.
+• flow_classified and hostname_set fire at most once per flow (not per packet), so their overhead remains negligible even under active tracing at high traffic volumes. fragment_ipv4 and fragment_ipv6 fire once per fragmented packet.